department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

   -	Private (non-VA) doctors and hospitals
   -	Current or former employers

-- Providing any information we may need to access other records that may be required
+- Providing any information we may need to get other required records

 **Example**<br>
 A Veteran filed a disability claim that included prior treatment from a private doctor and a prior Social Security disability award.
 In this case, we were responsible for getting the Social Security records.
 We also helped to get the private doctor's records, but the Veteran was responsible for making sure we got those.